-On 1st March 2021, new rules come into effect that change the way VAT is collected in the building and construction industry.
+On 1st March 2021, new rules came into effect that changed the way VAT could be collected in the building & construction industry.

-These changes will become a legal requirement, so you should ensure your business is compliant from the start date.
+These changes are now a legal requirement, so you should ensure your business is compliant.

 Note:DRC applies exclusively to companies and individuals who’re registered for VAT in the UK (although it will not apply to consumers).

-HMRC has acknowledged that the implementation will cause some difficulties.
-It’s even delayed the original launch date twice, to begin 1st March 2021, instead.
+HMRC acknowledged that the implementation would likely cause some difficulties.
+It even delayed the original launch date twice, and implemented DRC on 1st March 2021, instead.

 Below, we’ve listed the four best practices to keep in mind when preparing for DRC: